keshavyadav533/Ecommerce-Follow-Along/README.md

 ### **Milestone 31: Global State Management with Redux**
 ✅ Goals:
-**1️⃣ Backend - Redux Store Setup**
+- **1️⃣ Backend - Redux Store Setup**
-Created a Redux store to manage global state for the application.
+-Created a Redux store to manage global state for the application.
-Configured the Redux store with a user reducer to handle the user email state.
+-Configured the Redux store with a user reducer to handle the user email state.
-Added actions for updating and accessing the global email state.
+-Added actions for updating and accessing the global email state.
-**2️⃣ Frontend - Implementing Redux**
+- **2️⃣ Frontend - Implementing Redux**
-Installed the react-redux package using: npm install react-redux
+-Installed the react-redux package using:
+-npm install react-redux
-Created a folder structure with store.js and userActions.js.
+-Created a folder structure with store.js and userActions.js.
-Wrapped the App component with the Provider component to pass the Redux store to the rest of the application.
+-Wrapped the App component with the Provider component to pass the Redux store to the rest of the application.
-**3️⃣ Enhancing User Experience with Redux**
-Handled the global state of the user email and ensured it's accessible across all components.
+- **3️⃣ Enhancing User Experience with Redux** -Handled the global state of the user email and ensured it's accessible across all components.
-Allowed for easy management and updating of the email state via Redux actions and reducers.
+-Allowed for easy management and updating of the email state via Redux actions and reducers.
-**4️⃣ Submission Steps**
+- **4️⃣ Submission Steps**
-✅ Pushed the updated code to the GitHub repository.
+- ✅ Pushed the updated code to the GitHub repository.
-✅ Updated the README.md file with Milestone 31 details.
+- ✅ Updated the README.md file with Milestone 31 details.
-✅ Shared the repository link for submission.
+- ✅ Shared the repository link for submission.
 Good luck, Kalvians! ✨

 ### **Milestone 32: Storing and Accessing Mail in Global State with Redux**
 ✅ Goals:
-**1️⃣ Backend - Redux Integration with Mail**
-Updated the Redux store to store the user's mail in the global state.
+-**1️⃣ Backend - Redux Integration with Mail** -Updated the Redux store to store the user's mail in the global state.
-Used the dispatch method to store the email in the global state upon login.
+-Used the dispatch method to store the email in the global state upon login.
-**2️⃣ Frontend - Accessing Mail Across Pages**
+-**2️⃣ Frontend - Accessing Mail Across Pages**
-Used the useSelector hook to access the user's email in all pages.
+--Used the useSelector hook to access the user's email in all pages.
-Ensured that the global email state is available across different components and pages.
+- Ensured that the global email state is available across different components and pages.
-**3️⃣ Enhancing User Experience with Redux**
-Provided consistent access to the user's email across the application.
+-**3️⃣ Enhancing User Experience with Redux** -Provided consistent access to the user's email across the application.
-Ensured the application responds to the state updates in a seamless manner.
+-Ensured the application responds to the state updates in a seamless manner.
-**4️⃣ Submission Steps**
+-**4️⃣ Submission Steps**
-✅ Pushed the updated code to the GitHub repository.
+-✅ Pushed the updated code to the GitHub repository.
-✅ Updated the README.md file with Milestone 32 details.
+-✅ Updated the README.md file with Milestone 32 details.
-✅ Shared the repository link for submission.
+-✅ Shared the repository link for submission.
 Good luck, Kalvians! ✨

 ### **Milestone 33: Creating and Storing JWT Token in Cookies**
 ✅ Goals:
-**1️⃣ Backend - JWT Token Creation**
+-**1️⃣ Backend - JWT Token Creation**
-Installed the jsonwebtoken package using: npm install jsonwebtoken
+-Installed the jsonwebtoken package using:
+-npm install jsonwebtoken
-Used the sign method to create a JWT token, including the user's email and ID.
+-Used the sign method to create a JWT token, including the user's email and ID.
-**2️⃣ Storing JWT Token in Cookies**
+-**2️⃣ Storing JWT Token in Cookies**
-Set an expiration time for the JWT token using maxAge.
+-Set an expiration time for the JWT token using maxAge.
-Added the JWT token to the response as a cookie to store it in the browser.
+-Added the JWT token to the response as a cookie to store it in the browser.
-**3️⃣ Enhancing Security**
+-**3️⃣ Enhancing Security**
-Ensured that the JWT token is stored securely inside a cookie, facilitating seamless authentication.
+-Ensured that the JWT token is stored securely inside a cookie, facilitating seamless authentication.
-Implemented the cookie-based token storage to manage user sessions.
+-Implemented the cookie-based token storage to manage user sessions.
-**4️⃣ Submission Steps**
+-**4️⃣ Submission Steps**
-✅ Pushed the updated code to the GitHub repository.
+-✅ Pushed the updated code to the GitHub repository.
-✅ Updated the README.md file with Milestone 33 details.
+-✅ Updated the README.md file with Milestone 33 details.
-✅ Shared the repository link for submission.
+-✅ Shared the repository link for submission.
-Good luck, Kalvians! ✨
+-Good luck, Kalvians! ✨

 ### **Milestone 34: Validating JWT Token Stored in Cookies**
 ✅ Goals:
-**1️⃣ Backend - JWT Token Validation**
+-**1️⃣ Backend - JWT Token Validation**
-Extracted the JWT token from the browser’s cookie and sent it to the server.
+-Extracted the JWT token from the browser’s cookie and sent it to the server.
-Created a middleware function on the backend to validate the JWT token received from the client.
+-Created a middleware function on the backend to validate the JWT token received from the client.
-Ensured the server checks if the token is valid before granting access to protected routes.
+-Ensured the server checks if the token is valid before granting access to protected routes.
-**2️⃣ Frontend - Token Handling**
+-**2️⃣ Frontend - Token Handling**
-Ensured that every page checks for the JWT token, preventing unauthorized access without login.
+-Ensured that every page checks for the JWT token, preventing unauthorized access without login.
-Implemented token validation across the application to ensure users are logged in before accessing protected resources.
+-Implemented token validation across the application to ensure users are logged in before accessing protected resources.
-**3️⃣ Enhancing Security and Authentication**
+-**3️⃣ Enhancing Security and Authentication**
-Added robust token validation to secure the application and prevent unauthorized access.
+-Added robust token validation to secure the application and prevent unauthorized access.
-Implemented the necessary steps to protect routes using JWT token validation on the server side.
+-Implemented the necessary steps to protect routes using JWT token validation on the server side.
-**4️⃣ Submission Steps**
+-**4️⃣ Submission Steps**
-✅ Pushed the updated code to the GitHub repository.
+-✅ Pushed the updated code to the GitHub repository.
-✅ Updated the README.md file with Milestone 34 details.
+-✅ Updated the README.md file with Milestone 34 details.
-✅ Shared the repository link for submission.
+-✅ Shared the repository link for submission.
-Good luck, Kalvians! ✨
+-Good luck, Kalvians! ✨
+--
 ### **Milestone 35: Deploying Your Project**
 ✅ Goals:
-**1️⃣ Deploying the Backend**
+-**1️⃣ Deploying the Backend**
-Deployed the backend on a cloud service (e.g., Heroku, AWS, DigitalOcean, etc.).
+-Deployed the backend on a cloud service (e.g., Heroku, AWS, DigitalOcean, etc.).
-Retrieved the backend deployment link and ensured it was accessible.
+-Retrieved the backend deployment link and ensured it was accessible.
-**2️⃣ Deploying the Frontend**
+-**2️⃣ Deploying the Frontend**
-Replaced the local backend URLs in the frontend code with the backend deployment link.
+-Replaced the local backend URLs in the frontend code with the backend deployment link.
-Deployed the frontend to a hosting service (e.g., Netlify, Vercel, or any other platform).
+-Deployed the frontend to a hosting service (e.g., Netlify, Vercel, or any other platform).
-Verified that the frontend was connected to the deployed backend and functioning properly.
+-Verified that the frontend was connected to the deployed backend and functioning properly.
-**3️⃣ Full Deployment Verification**
+-**3️⃣ Full Deployment Verification**
-Ensured that both the frontend and backend were correctly deployed and were working as expected.
+-Ensured that both the frontend and backend were correctly deployed and were working as expected.
-Conducted final tests to confirm that the website was fully functional with deployed backend and frontend.
+-Conducted final tests to confirm that the website was fully functional with deployed backend and frontend.
-**4️⃣ Submission Steps**
+-**4️⃣ Submission Steps**
-✅ Pushed the updated code to the GitHub repository.
+-✅ Pushed the updated code to the GitHub repository.
-✅ Deployed both the frontend and backend.
+-✅ Deployed both the frontend and backend.
-✅ Shared the deployment link in the assignment submission section.
+-✅ Shared the deployment link in the assignment submission section.
 Good luck, Kalvians! ✨

 ---